-This service gives you the ability to have your Saint Anselm College transcript sent electronically to an email account anywhere in the world.
+This service gives you the ability to have your official Saint Anselm College transcript sent electronically to an email account anywhere in the world where postal delivery is also available.
 In addition, you will be able to track on line the progress of your transcript, from ordering to delivery.
 Order updates are emailed to you and you can also check your order status and history online.